September 3, 1942 was the day I was drafted into the U.S. Army.

 We constructed a 10' X 12' shack (using torn down bomb boxes) right next to the B-24 we were assigned to maintain.
 We utilized a drum as a stove for heat using a mixture of fuel oil and gasoline.

 The planes flew every day when there was decent weather.
 When I first arrived, I was a member of the crew but was soon promoted to Crew Chief; maintaining four or five planes.
 Duties included gassing the plane up, checking plugs and oil, defrosting the windows and checking the control instruments to make sure they were working.
 The first plane I worked on was the Gypsy Queen.

 The Gypsy Queen flew more than a hundred missions and was retired due to being an old aircraft.
-Next was the Niagara Special, which flew approximately 50 missions with no mechanical failures.
 I was awarded the Bronze Star for Meritorious Achievement.